amarquand/PCNtoolkit/docs/pages/tutorials/03_HBR_Normal.rst

 Normative Modelling: Hierarchical Bayesian Regression with Normal likelihood
 ============================================================================

-Welcome to this tutorial notebook that will go through the fitting, evaluation, transfering, and extending of Normative models with a Hierarchical Bayesian Regression model using a Normal likelihood.
+Welcome to this tutorial notebook that will go through the fitting and evaluation of Normative models with a Hierarchical Bayesian Regression model using a Normal likelihood.

 Let’s jump right in.